-Please state whether you are applying for a premises licence a person other than an individual -as a partnership (other as: than limited liability)
+Please state whether you are applying for a premises licence as:

+a person other than an individual -as a partnership (other than limited liability)

+Applicant Details

-Applicant Details If you are applying as a person described in one of the above please confirm: I am carrying on or proposing to carry on a business which involves the use of the premises for licensable activities; or
+If you are applying as a person described in one of the above please confirm:

+I am carrying on or proposing to carry on a business which involves the use of the premises for licensable activities; or
-Other Applicant (Non Individual)

 Name John Richard Anker and Andrea Auxiliadora Anker

 Registered Address The Manor House

 Address line 2 102 Eldernell Lane

 Address line 3 Coates

 Town/City Peterborough

 County Cambridgeshire

 Other Applicant (Non Individual)

-Postcode
+Postcode PE7 2DD

 Registered Number (where applicable)

-Description of applicant (for example partnership, company, unincorporated association, etc)
+Description of applicant (for example partnership, company, unincorporated association, etc) Partnership

 Telephone Number

 Email

+Other Applicant (Non Individual)

+Other Applicant (Non-marviadar)

+Name Andrea Auxiliadora Anker

+Registered Address The Manor House

+Address line 2 102 Eldernell Lane

+Address line 3 Coates

+Town/City Peterborough

+County Cambridgeshire

-PE7 2DD ip, company, Partnership
+Postcode PE7 2DD

-Other Applicant (Non Individual) Andrea Auxiliadora Anker Name Registered Address The Manor House Address line 2 102 Eldernell Lane Address line 3 Coates Town/City Peterborough County Cambridgeshire PE7 2DD Postcode Registered Number (where applicable) Description of applicant (for example partnership, company, Partnership unincorporated association, etc) Telephone Number Email
+Registered Number (where applicable)

+Description of applicant (for example partnership, company, unincorporated association, etc) Partnership

+Telephone Number

+Email

 Operating Schedule

 When do you want the premises licence to start?
+10/10/2023

+Operating Schedule

-Operating Schedule If you wish the licence to be valid only for a limited period, when do you want it to end?
+If you wish the licence to be valid only for a limited period, when do you want it to end?

 Please give a general description of the premises.
 The venue consists of; the Italian Garden room, as the function room, a kitchen, toilets, gardens with a decking area and a pergola.

-If 5,000 or more people are expected to attend the premises at any one time, please state the number expected to attend.
+0 or more people are expected to attend the premises one time, please state the number expected to attend.

+Ope rating Schedule

+icensable activities do you intend to carry on from the pr and Schedules 1 and 2 to the Licensing Act 2003) emises?
+(Please see sections 1 and 14 of the Licensing Act

+Provisi ion of regulated entertainment (please read guidance no te 2)

+Plays

+Films

+1 11113

+Indoor Sporting Events

+Boxing or Wrestling

+Live Music

+1 Recorded Music

+Performances of Dance

+√ Anything of a similar description falling under Music or Dance

+✓ Provision of late night refreshment

+/ Supply of Alcohol